 12. In general, when a resource submits its bid, the bid is typically required to include its ramp rate in MW per minute, its cost per MWh of ramping ability, and the total capacity it is offering for frequency regulation.
 The resource's total amount of capacity is based on and limited by its ability to ramp up or down in 5 minutes.
 For example, a resource with a relatively large amount of capacity, but a relatively slow ramp rate would be limited in how much capacity it could offer as regulation.
 If the resource can ramp one MW per minute, it would only be able to offer 5 MW of regulation capacity (for a five minute dispatch) even if it has a total capacity of many hundreds of megawatts.
 On the other hand, a smaller capacity, fast-ramping resource might not face such a constraint.
 For instance, a storage device that can hold a 20 MW charge and ramp at 10 MW per minute, could offer its full 20 MW of capacity for five minutes.

 13. Some RTOs and ISOs are actively discussing changes to their frequency regulation markets or stated at the technical conference that changes might be appropriate.
 For example, CAISO has recently approved a new Regulation Energy Management proposal.
-Likewise, the Commission is aware that ISO-NE is preparing new rules for frequency regulation compensation to formalize the participation of energy storage devices, something that has been only a pilot project to date.
+Likewise, the Commission is aware that ISO-NE is preparing new rules for frequency regulation compensation to formalize the participation of energy Start Printed Page 11180storage devices, something that has been only a pilot project to date.

 C. Commission Inquiries into Faster-Ramping Resources